-Southerners, seeking to gain as much as they could, wanted to see slavery allowed in the southern part of the state, effectively dividing it into two parts.
+Southern Confederate states, seeking to gain as much as they could, wanted to see slavery allowed in the southern part of the state, effectively dividing it into two parts.
 But Northerners, and also the people in California, weren’t so keen on this idea and spoke out against it.

 The California Constitution was passed in 1849, outlawing the institution of slavery.
-But for California to join the Union, Congress needed to approve this constitution, which the Southern states were not about to do without making a fuss.
+But for California to join the Union, Congress needed to approve this constitution, which the Southern Confederate states were not about to do without making a fuss.

 The series of laws passed over the course of the next year (1850) were written to quiet down the evermore aggressive, secession-themed Southern rhetoric used during their attempts to block California’s admittance to the Union.
 The laws said the following: